dhad4g/Lexington/docs/Decoder.md

 *Note: CSR instructions are in the [CSR Instruction](#csr-instruction) section*

-This implementation implements three system instructions.
+This implementation implements four system instructions.
 Their details are shown in Table 5.

 The environment call `ECALL` instruction generates an environment-call-from-M-mode exception.

 The environment break `EBREAK` instruction generates a breakpoint exception.
 This implementation does not feature a hardware debug module.

-*Note: the `ECALL` and `EBREAK` instructions are unique in that they set the `mepc` CSR to the address of **this** instruction.
-Additionally, these instructions do not increment the `minstret` CSR.*
+**Important:** the `ECALL` and `EBREAK` instructions are unique in that they set the `mepc` CSR to the address of **this** instruction.
+Additionally, these instructions do not increment the `minstret` CSR.

 ![](./figures/instructions/environment_encoding.png) \
 **Figure 14.** Environment instruction encoding

 The machine-mode trap return `MRET` instructions sets the `pc` the value stored in `mepc`.
 This is handled by the [Trap Unit](./Trap.md).
-The decoder is responsible for raising the `mret` flag when this instruction is executed.
+The decoder is responsible for raising the `xret` flag when this instruction is executed.
+Unlike the `ECALL` and `EBREAK` instructions, `MRET` does increment `minstret` as it does not generate an exception.

 ![](figures/instructions/xret_encoding.png) \
 **Figure 15.** Trap-return instruction encoding